-- a) Each water heater shall have at least one National Board capacity-certified temperature and pressure relief valve. or pressure relief valve.
-Note: Temperature and pressure relief valves are recommended because of the additional temperature relief function they provide, and other standards for this equipment may permit only temperature and pressure relief valves to be used.
+- a) Each water heater shall have at least one-spring-loaded National Board capacity-certified temperature and pressure relief valve. or pressure relief valve.
+Note: Temperature and pressure relief valves are recommended because of the additional temperature relief function they provide, and other standards for this equipment may permit only require temperature and pressure relief valves to be used.
 Low mass water heaters may use pressure relief valves due to space limitations and smaller amounts of stored energy.
 No temperature and pressure relief valve shall be smaller than NPS 3/4 (DN 20). - b) The pressure setting shall be less than or equal to the maximum allowable working pressure of the water heater.
 However, if any of the other components in the hot-water supply system (such ase.g., valves, pumps, expansion or storage tanks, or piping) have a lesser lower working pressure rating than the water heater, the pressure setting for the temperature and pressure relief valve(s) shall be based upon the component with the lowest maximum allowable working pressure rating.
-If more than one temperature and pressure relief valve is used, the additional valve(s) may be set within a range not to exceed 110% above of the set pressure of the first valve. - c) The required relieving capacity in Btu/hr (W) of the temperature and pressure relief valve in Btu/hr (W) shall not be less than the maximum allowable input unless the rated burner input capacity the water heater is marked on the water heater casing in a readily visible location with the rated burner input capacity of the water heater on the casing in a readily visible location, in which case the rated burner input capacity may be used as a basis for sizing the temperature and pressure relief valves.
+If more than one temperature and pressure relief valve is used, the additional valve(s) may be set within a range not to exceed 110% above of the set pressure of the first valve. - c) The required relieving capacity in Btu/hr (W) of the temperature and pressure relief valve in Btu/hr (W) shall not be less than the maximum allowable rated heat input unless the rated burner input capacity the water heater is marked on the water heater casing in a readily visible location with the rated burner input capacity of the water heater on the casing in a readily visible location, in which this case, the rated burner input capacity may be used as a basis for sizing the temperature and pressure relief valves.
 The relieving capacity for electric water heaters shall be 3500 Btu/hr (1.0 kW) per kW of input.
 In every case, the following requirements shall be met.
-Ttemperature and pressure relief valve capacity for each water heater shall be such that, with the fuel burning equipment installed and operating at maximum capacity, the pressure cannot rise more than exceed 110% above of the maximum allowable working pressure.
+Ttemperature and pPressure relief valve capacity for each water heater shall be such that, with the fuel burning equipment installed and operating at maximum capacity, the pressure cannot rise more than exceed 110% above of the maximum allowable working pressure.

-Many temperature and pressure relief valves have a National Board capacity_certified

-- rating which was determined according to ASME Code requirements, and a lower Canadian Standards Association (CSA) rating value.
-Where the ASME Code is the only referenced code of construction the National Board capacity-certified rating may be used.
-If the water heater is not an ASME vessel, or the CSA rating is required by another standard, (such as a plumbing or building code,) then that rating shall be used. - d) If operating conditions are changed or additional heating surface is installed, the temperature and pressure relief valve capacity shall be increased, if necessary, to meet the new conditions and shall be in accordance with the above provisions.
+Many temperature and pressure relief valves have a National Board capacity-certified rating which was determined according to ASME Code requirements, and a lower d) If operating conditions are changed or additional heating surface is installed, the temperature and pressure relief valve capacity shall be increased, if necessary, to meet the new conditions and shall be in accordance with the above provisions.
 In no case shall the increased input capacity exceed the maximum allowable input capacity.
 The Any additional valves required, on account of resulting from changed conditions, may be installed on the outlet piping provided there is no intervening valve.